 If the cause of your erectile dysfunction is due to a psychological or emotional difficulty, counselling with a sex therapist may be just what the doctor ordered.
-Ask your GP for a referral to a licensed sex therapist.
+Ask your GP about a referral to a licenced sex therapist.
 As with any type of therapist, it is perfectly acceptable to “shop around” until you find someone you feel comfortable discussing problems with.
 If performance anxiety is an issue due to “failed” sexual encounters, the therapist may work with you and your partner on some relaxation techniques.
 Being open with your partner and a therapist about your feelings and experiences lessens the stigma some men feel about erectile dysfunction.

 If the thought of seeing a therapist makes you uncomfortable, there are self-help resources available for you and your partner to utilise.
 Self-help books and DVDs often focus on therapeutic techniques used by sex therapists.

 Upon the introduction of Viagra (sildenafil) in 1998, doctors had a revolutionary new way to help men with erectile dysfunction.
 The “little blue pill” took the world by storm, and quickly inspired other drugs that worked in very similar ways.
-Today, we have Cialis (tadalafil), Spedra (avanafil), and Levitra ( vardenafil), as well as a low-dose version of Cialis approved for daily use.
+Today, we have Cialis (tadalafil), Spedra (avanafil), and Levitra (vardenafil), as well as a low-dose version of Cialis approved for daily use.
 This class of drugs, known as PDE5 inhibitors, work to block the enzyme PDE5, which is responsible for breaking down cyclic guanosine monophosphate, a chemical that brings about erections.
 This allows the penis to fill with blood and stay erect long enough for sexual intercourse.
 The drugs are not to be confused with aphrodisiacs, which increase sexual desire.
 If you are not sexually aroused, PDE5 inhibitors will not help you develop an erection.